-Staff's support for Recommendation 1 is based on several factors.
-These include issues noted in the Memo related to uncertainties in such a market-rate unit program and potential legal concerns, the fact that there are no existing market-rate programs to assess and learn from, and because State laws make an exception for BMR units in local preference programs but do not extend these exceptions to market-rate units.
+City staff, and the Planning Commission, supports the three recommendations provided in the Memo and seeks concurrence from City Council.
+Staff's support for Recommendation 1 is based on several factors, including uncertainties regarding a market-rate unit program and potential legal concerns, the fact that there are no existing market-rate programs to assess and learn from, and because State laws make an exception for BMR units in local preference programs but do not extend these exceptions to market-rate units.
+Staff also supports Recommendations 2 and 3 because they would allow the City to better understand different options and challenges before embarking on an unknown process.